 Consists of three garments that must be worn as a coordinated complete outfit.
 A complete outfit is defined as a garment or garments that when put together make a complete look - such as one or two-piece dress, or one or two-piece pant suit, or a three-piece combination, such as pants, vest, and blouse or shirt.
 Each piece should be versatile enough to be worn with other garments.

 Formal Wear:

-This outfit may be one or more pieces suitable for any formal occasion, such as proms, weddings, and formal evening functions.
+This outfit may be one or more pieces suitable for any formal occasion, such as proms, wedding